Bringing Network Coding into Multi-Robot Systems: Interplay Study for Autonomous Systems over Wireless Communications: Experimental Setup and Results

 \subsection{Safety-Critical Overtaking Results}

 The overtaking simulation evaluates whether timely V2V packet delivery allows the ego vehicle to abort the maneuver before the physically computed abort deadline.
 The deadline is obtained from the abort rollout described in Sec.~\ref{subsec:overtake_model}.
-For this scenario, and problem parameters the abort deadline is at time slot $t=110$.
-We require $ \text{msg}_{\mathrm{req}} = 25 $ packets to be successfully received, representing a conceptual packet requirement to establish a communication session and convey situational information (e.g., heading and intent) sufficient to trigger the abort maneuver.
+For this scenario and problem parameters, the abort deadline is at time slot $t=110$.
+We require $ \text{msg}_{\mathrm{req}} = 25 $ packets to be successfully received, representing a conceptual requirement to establish a communication session and convey situational information (e.g., heading) used by the abort logic, consistent with V2X collision-prediction systems that use sequences of received vehicle-state updates for safety decisions~\cite{s23031260}.

 For each protocol, we examine the reliability-latency curve $ \Pr[T_{25} \le t]$, where $T_{25}$ denotes the arrival time (in time slots) of the 25th successfully received packet.
 This curve captures the full distribution of completion times under the time-varying erasure process.
 We estimate it by a Monte-Carlo test from $N=1000$ independent simulation runs; across runs, packet delivery differs due to different realizations of the time-varying packet erasures.
 Fig.~\ref{fig:reliability_latency} shows the results.
 In the scenario tested, AC-RLNC achieves a rapid rise in reliability, indicating that the required packets typically arrive much earlier than the deadline.
 SR-ARQ, by contrast, exhibits a long latency tail due to retransmission stalls, which significantly increase the probability of late completion.
-Evaluating the curve at $t=110$ yields the probability of meeting the abort deadline for each protocol, showing a higher completion probability for AC-RLNC (about $80\%$) than for SR-ARQ (about $60\%$) A typical outcome is illustrated in Fig.~\ref{fig:overtake_overview}.
+Evaluating the curve at $t=110$ yields the probability of meeting the abort deadline for each protocol, showing a higher completion probability for AC-RLNC (about $80\%$) than for SR-ARQ (about $60\%$).
+A typical outcome is illustrated in Fig.~\ref{fig:overtake_overview}.
 This result attests again to the strength of the coded solution.